 Expected knowledge before entering Mael-ab as post-grad students

-Accepted “research” students will take an entrance exam, then they can start pursuing their postgraduate degree.
+Accepted “research” students will take an entrance exam at the Department of Architecture, then they can start pursuing their postgraduate degree.

-Before commencing the degree and changing from ” research” to “regular MSc/Ph.D.” student, you are expected to gain enough knowledge on environmental and sustainable design fundamentals. we have a list of a “must-read books” in both English and Japanese.
-Students are expected to read with deep understanding, at least, one of these books.
+Before commencing the degree and changing from ” research” to “regular MSc/Ph.D.” student, you are expected to gain enough knowledge on environmental and sustainable design fundamentals, which includes;

 Part1 HEAT: the thermal environment